blbadger/blbadger.github.io/language-representations-inputs.md

 model = AutoModelForCausalLM.from_pretrained("gpt2-xl")
 ```

 we find that optimizing an input to match the output of the first transformer block is perhaps easier than it was for the `gpt2-base` model with a tenth of the parameters, where a mere 20 iterations of gradient descent is more than enough to satisfy the desired inequality in which the measure of distance between the generated input's output is smaller than the shifted input's output as described in \eqref{eq4}.
-This sounds promising, but the tokens corresponding to the input representation even after 1000 gradient descent iterations (corresponding to a generated distance <1/6 the magnitude of the shifted distance) is no more intelligible than it was before.

 ```
 ".[.>>.–.–.–